Pigott (surname)

 Pigott and Piggott are English surnames.

 The Pigott Baronetcy is a title in the Baronetage of Great Britain.

 Derivation and variants

 The name Pigott / Piggott is derived from Picot.
-The latter is recorded as a given name in the Domesday Book, but its origin is not clear.
-It may stem from the Germanic or Old English pic, a sharply pointed hill, being applied to residents living near such a feature, or could have been used for a tall, this person as pic could mean a sharp or pointed tool.
+The latter is recorded as a given name in the Domesday Book, but its origin is unclear.
+It may stem from the Germanic or Old English pic, a sharply pointed hill, being applied to residents living near such a feature, or could have been used for a tall, thin person as pic could mean a sharp or pointed tool.
 William Camden suggested a derivation from Old French picote meaning pock-marked, freckled.

 Pigot and Pickett are variant forms.